 Wedding Day First Look

-The vast majority of couples who hire me to photograph their wedding will choose to see each other before their ceremony.
+Most couples who hire me as their wedding photographer will choose to see each other before their ceremony.

-In the wedding industry, we refer to this practice as a "first look."
-As you'll come to know, I strongly recommend a first look over any of the other possible alternatives.
+In the wedding industry, we refer to the practice of couples seeing each other before the ceremony as a "first look."
+As you'll come to know, I strongly recommend a first look over any of the other possible alternative.

 One of the most important benefits to seeing each other before the ceremony is that you'll have more time to spend with guests on your wedding day.
 In other words, if you see each other prior to the ceremony, when I'm done with the family portraits, you can immediately join your reception and celebrate with your friends, family, and guests instead of spending an hour or two with me taking the kinds of photographs you'll expect me to deliver from your wedding day.

 An additional consideration, and without lending too much importance to aesthetic perfection, if we photograph you early in the day when your hairstyles, makeup, flowers, and wardrobes are fresh, your photographs will be better than might otherwise be later in the day.

 Weddings are also often affected by uncontrollable factors that can significantly impact your wedding schedule.
 Based on my experience, it's likely that something unexpected will happen that will affect your schedule.

 If we capture your best photographs early in the day, and if your schedule starts to slip, your photography won't be as severely affected.
 For example, since the start time for your meal service can't be moved, if your ceremony begins later than expected, you may be forced to reduce or even eliminate some of your post-ceremony photography.
 However, if we capture your creative photographs prior to the ceremony, you're going to have more scheduling flexibility if the unexpected does occur.